dwight/bsontools/README.md

 ## Contributions

 Send a pull request on github, thanks.
+We'll pull in things that we think fit although the goal is to keep things tidy and small.
+Of course you can always fork if you want to create something different.

+Some automated tests would be real helpful for example...